-- 2.26.
-The Associate Head of College (Education and Students) should sign off the documentation before it is submitted by the Course team to the two approved External Subject Advisers for comment (see 2.35). - 2.27.
-Following feedback from the External Subject Advisers the following documentation should be submitted to the Course Validation Standing Panel:

-- Programme Specification - Module Descriptors for new modules - Module Descriptors for current modules that will be included in the new course - Proposal for any course specific regulations - Teaching staff details (short CVs) - External Subject Adviser Reports and the Course team's response to them; (see section 2.35-2.38) - Portfolio Planning Committee submission (for information) - Course Validation Covering Template. - Online course materials (distance learning courses only, see 2.48-2.52) - 2.28.
-CVSP meets several times a year on dates published in advance.
+- 2.26 The Associate Head of College (Education and Students) should sign off the documentation before it is submitted by the Course team to the two approved External Subject Advisers for comment (see 2.35). - 2.27 Following feedback from the External Subject Advisers, the programme specification and the following documentation should be submitted to the Course Validation Standing Panel: - Programme Specification - Module Descriptors for new modules; - Module Descriptors for current modules that will be included in the new course: - Proposal for any course specific regulations; - Teaching staff details (short CVs) - External Subject Adviser Reports and the Course team's response to them; (see section 2.35-2.38) - Curriculum Review and Innovation Committee submission (for information) - Course Validation Covering Template. - Online course materials (distance learning courses only, see 2.56-60) - 2.28 CVSP meets several times a year on dates published in advance.
 In order for a proposal to be considered by the Standing Panel, the Course team must submit all paperwork at least three weeks before the date of the meeting.
-The Standing Panel will only consider proposals with a complete set of documentation, submitted by the paper deadline. - 2.29.
-Courses will not be advertised 'subject to validation'.
+The Standing Panel will only consider proposals with a complete set of documentation, submitted by the paper deadline. - 2.29 Should a College consider it necessary to advertise 'subject to approval' prior to consideration by the CVSP, a draft programme specification should be provided to the Deputy Registrar, Quality and Standards.
+The follow will be expected: - a) Confirmation of which CVSP meeting the documentation will be submitted to.
+This will need to ensure there is sufficient time following CVSP to make arrangements for applicants if the course is not deemed academically ready. - b) Confirmation the course title as approved by CRIC will not change prior to entry; - c) Confirmation that the course fully intends to recruit for entry in the upcoming academic year for all modes of study approved by CRIC; - d) Confirmation that there is sufficient course structure and content to provide potential applicants with suitable information that will accurately describe the nature and contents of the course.
+The wording for each programme that needs to appear on the University course search pages will in such cases need to be approved by the Deputy Registrar, Quality and Standards or nominee; - e) confirmation that appropriate admissions criteria have been set by the College in consultation with Global, Recruitment and Admissions.